donaldtmcknight/microDecon/README.md

 decontaminated.final <- remove.thresh(data = decontaminated, taxa=T, numb.ind = c(2,1))
 ```

-For details on additional options and when you should use settings other than the defaults, see the User's Guide.
+For details on additional options and when you should use settings other than the defaults, see the User's Guide and help files in R.